 Architecture is created through buildings and words, polemics and practice, exhibitions and publications.
 Since its founding thirty years ago, the Berlage has connected leading practitioners and thinkers with students eager to develop their own strong visions and keen to position themselves to act effectively within the discipline.
 The Berlage fosters a space of interaction between a select international group of students and a diverse shifting team of designers and a cross-disciplinary team of experts.

 Throughout the first two semesters, in conjunction with their designed-based courses, students will engage in a succession of architectural theory and history proseminars taught by leading scholars and practitioners.
 During the fall semester, Léa-Catherine Szacka will lead a proseminar using oral history to trace the multiplicity of postmodern discourses.
 In parallel, a proseminar taught by Olaf Gipser will consider architecture as an intellectual discipline that is grounded in the reflection of its own history, the history of cultural ideas, and the dialogue between these two spheres.
-In the spring semester, Reinier de Graaf will lead a proseminar revisiting contemporary architecture through the lens of finance.
-Amy Thomas, in parallel, will teach a proseminar exploring the role of gender in the design of corporate buildings and interiors, both from a historical and contemporary perspective.
+In the spring semester, the two proseminars will be taught by Vanessa Grossman and Amy Thomas.

-Twice a year students will work with world-renowned architects, designers, and thinkers in an intensive workshop setting to analyze a relevant issue in the built environment, experimenting with alternative formats of representation and dissemination.
-The fall 2021 design master class will be organized in collaboration with Sir Norman Foster.
-Recent master classes have been led by Barry Bergdoll, Bêka & Lemoine, Theo Deutinger, Hans Kollhoff, and Felicity Scott.
+Twice a year, students will work with world-renowned architects, designers, and thinkers in an intensive workshop setting to analyze a relevant issue in the built environment, experimenting with alternative formats of representation and dissemination.
+Recent master classes have been led by Barry Bergdoll, Francesca Hughes, Bêka & Lemoine, Theo Deutinger, Hans Kollhoff, and Felicity Scott.

 Each semester, a public program will foster a climate of intellectual rigor and deliberate inquiry that challenges the traditionally conceived discipline of architecture.
 Recent lecturers include Barozzi Veiga, Bruther, Christ & Gantenbein, Keller Easterling, Frida Escobedo, Grafton Architects, Rahul Mehrotra, Joan Ockman, Carlo Ratti, Peter St John, Marina Tabassum, Francesca Torzo, and Mark Wigley.